 Manda: When we expanded our family, our budget become so tight and much less flexible.
 I really didn’t want to leave being a stay at home mom full time.
 My mom suggested I try blogging and working with fibers from home for a little extra income.
 She and her mother used to crochet, too!
 She was right to tell me to do so :).

 UC: What inspired you to start designing?

-UC: What are your favorite crochet books in your collection?
+UC: What is your favorite crochet book in your collection?

-UC: Are there any crafty websites/blogs you visit regularly for inspiration or community?
+UC: Do you have any crochet/crafty blogs or websites you visit regularly for inspiration or community?